Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Main Results

 \subsection{Guidance law for leaders}

-We begin by recalling that the leaders have information about the target and aim to circumnavigate it, as do the followers.
+We recall that the leaders have information about the target and aim to circumnavigate it, as do the followers.
 In the proposed design methodology for the followers, the leaders in $\mathcal{L}$ are assumed to follow circular trajectories.
 Keeping practical implementability in mind, we employ a guidance law for leaders that drives them toward suitable trajectories within a feasible, prescribed time.

 We employ CC trajectories as they offer sufficient control over $\beta$ and $r_B$ (see Fig. \ref{fig:centers and radii}) and enable leaders to autonomously select $\alpha$, $ \beta$, and $r_B$, thereby facilitating collision avoidance.
 For the same, we leverage a geometric result with constant inputs from our prior work in \cite{rao2024curvature} to implement these trajectories (see Lemma \ref{lem:feas_traj}).
 This formulation ensures that for any feasible $r_A$, a unique $r_B$ exists to connect $\mathbf{a}$ and $\mathbf{b}$ via two tangent circular arcs.
 Consequently, any initial configuration can be steered to the desired target path using only two circular arcs.